SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

-A parameter record stores search parameters and options that control the heuritics used by a solver.
+A parameter record stores search parameters and options that control the heuristics used by a solver.
 It is created by calling :c:func:`yices_new_param_record`.
-Individual parameters can be set using fucntion :c:func:`yices_set_param`.
+Individual parameters can be set using function :c:func:`yices_set_param`.
 The record can then be passed as argument to function :c:func:`yices_check_context`.
 When the record is no longer needed, it can be deleted by :c:func:`yices_free_param_record`.